haydonryan/couchdb-file-sync/README.md

 When a file is modified on both sides, CouchDB File Sync:

 1. Detects the conflict
-2. Saves the remote version as `filename.remote`
-3. Keeps the local version as-is
-4. Sends Telegram notification (if configured)
-5. Records the conflict in the database
+2. Records the conflict in the database
+3. Sends Telegram notification (if configured)

 Resolve conflicts with: